 Changing economics is not just a matter of developing better theory, but of showing that new methods are of real value to decision makers

-Paul Ormerod, Partner
+Paul Ormerod, Founding Partner

 Volterra aims to provide solutions to business and policy questions which are of direct use to policy makers in both the public and private sectors.
 We provide a range of decision support tools rather than standard black box forecasts.

 Our projects cover all sectors, from business viability to social policy effectiveness.
 We have special focuses on corporate modelling and decision support tools, development and planning, and health.
 We frequently provide expert evidence.

 The principals of Volterra bring together substantial expertise in understanding practical business issues.
 The company was originally formed by Bridget Rosewell and Paul Ormerod who have over fifty years experience in building models, publishing forecasts and advising governments and business.